 Silvertown, keeping a firm grip on her medallion, stepped up to the door and pulled on a handle that wasn't there.
 Except that it was, and it wasn't - when looked at directly it was there as if unnoticed until then.

-She swung the door open and stepped through into what appeared to be utter blackness.
-Beckton gritted his teeth and went after her, closing his eyes at the last minute when it seemed like the darkness was about to swallow him whole.
+She swung the door open and stepped into what appeared to be solid black.
+Beckton gritted his teeth and went after her, closing his eyes at the last minute when impenetrable darkness rushed at him.

 Unreality pervaded the place.
 It was not cold.
 Rather, they felt the impression of a deep chill.
 It was not dark.
 Rather, they felt the need to stay close to each other.